okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/terraform-organize-configuration/main/index.md

 ### Manage your list of API scopes

 Your Terraform configuration must include a list of the Okta API scopes required to perform the associated tasks.
-For example, Terraform needs the `okta.groups.manage` API scope to create an Okta group in the Okta org’s directory.
+For example, Terraform needs the `okta.groups.manage` API scope to create an Okta group in the Okta org's directory.
 See the [scopes reference](/docs/api/oauth2/) for more information.

 1. Define a `scopes` variable in your `main.tf` file: